mamerl/DMWG-dark-photon-tools/README.md

 python modules/dark_photon.py -i inputs/example_input.json -o outputs/example_output.json -gdm 1
 ```
 and you can find the output in `outputs/example_output.*` consisting of the json output and a plot of the resulting limit.

+## Credits

+This code was developed by Maximilian Amerl, following instructions by Philip C. Harris in [this talk]([https://www.arxiv.org/abs/2206.03456](https://indico.cern.ch/event/1085710/contributions/4564882/attachments/2333706/3977472/PCH_PBC_24_10.pdf)) and it was validated against the results obtained by Joshua Greaves [see Master's thesis](https://lup.lub.lu.se/student-papers/search/publication/9091336).